abdcon02/march_25_MoreLibrary/README.md

 ##Use and Editing
 To use the app, download the source code and run it in on your php server.
-You will need to create a psql database with the following tables and attributes:
+You will need to create a psql database.
+Open psql, create and enter a DB named library_test and run <br />
+\i library_test.sql

 To edit the app, download the source code and open it in your text editor. <br />